 - In a small bowl, mix the finely chopped cilantro, garlic and green chilies to make the masala

 - Heat the oil in a saucepan over medium heat.
 Test the oil by adding a few mustard.
-If they sizzle and pop, the oil is hot enough, add the carom seeds, mustard seeds and asafetida to the oil.
-Toast lightly.
+If they sizzle and pop, the oil is hot enough.
+Now add the mustard seeds, ajmo (carom seeds), turmeric, and asafetida to the oil.
+Toast for 10 to 15 seconds.

-- Add the rest of the ingredients to the pan.
-Cook for about 7-8 minutes until the beans have softened.
+- Add the papdi and salt to the pan.
+Mix well.
+Cover and cook for about 7-8 minutes until the beans have softened.

 - Add the masala from the first step.
 Cook 3-4 minutes.

-- Add a squeeze of lemon juice and serve with a flatbread such as naan or roti.
+- Add a squeeze of lemon juice and serve with a flatbread such as paratha, naan, or roti.